Florida State University Autism Institute

 Lerena Fleck, M.S.

 Lerena Fleck is a consultant for the Center of Autism and Related Disabilities (CARD) in the Autism Institute at the Florida State University College of Medicine with over 10 years of experience working with children with autism.
 She is also involved in autism intervention research.
 Prior to joining FSU CARD, she taught with the public school system as an early childhood special educator for over 20 years.

-Nancy D. Rich is a writer, editor, content developer, Founder of First Signs, and author of Could It Be Autism?
+Nancy D. Rich is Chief Operating Officer for Autism Navigator.
+She has over 40 years of experience in marketing and communications and has provided content development for the Autism Institute at the FSU College of Medicine for the past 10 years.
+She is the Founder and former President of First Signs, and author of Could It Be Autism?
 A Parent’s Guide to the First Signs and Next Steps and The First Year®: Autism Spectrum Disorders: An Essential Guide for the Newly Diagnosed Child.